wwcodesg/python-study-group/README.md

 Sessions in 2011 are all on codility 'lessons'.
 Scripts are all under the `scripts/` folder.

+## 4th Mar 2023
+Fluent Python, 2nd Edition, by Luciano Ramalho.
+Chapter 14: Inheritance: For Better or For Worse

 ## 18th Feb 2023
 Fluent Python, 2nd Edition, by Luciano Ramalho.
 Chapter 13: Interfaces, Protocols, and ABCs